"A book is a gift you can open again and again".... Garrison Keeler

 I do it because the time has finally come.

-Devils on Horseback, my debut novel will come out Spring of 2026.
-Loosely based on a true family story, and set in the Civil War, it's a story of danger, resilience, and the impossible choices women had to face in order to stay alive and protect their loved ones when the world fell apart.
+Devils on Horseback, my debut novel, is set for release in the summer of 2026.
+Loosely based on a true family story and set during the Civil War, it's a story of danger, resilience, and the impossible choices women had to make to stay alive and protect their loved ones when the world fell apart.